openssl/openssl/doc/designs/quic-design/stream-receive-buffers.md

 Stream Receive Buffers
 ======================

-This is a QUIC specific module that handles the received stream data until the application reads it with SSL_read() or any future stream read calls.
+This is a QUIC specific module that retains the received stream data until the application reads it with SSL_read() or any future stream read calls.